 I developed a passion for nutrition after my freshmen year in college when I started training for Triathlon.
 I knew nutrition was important part of fueling the body and recovery and did not know, what I did not know.
 Neither my high school or college swim coaches educated us so I was on my own to learn and still continue to learn.

 What does healthy eating consist of?
-For me it means eating smaller frequent meals and snacks and not letting myself go hungry to fuel my training and activities of daily living, while being mindful of portion size and balancing each meal with the three macronutrients (proteins, carbohydrates and fats) and lots of fruits and veggies as snacks.
+For me it means eating smaller frequent meals and snacks to fuel my training and activities of daily living, while being mindful of portion size and balancing each meal with the three macronutrients (proteins, carbohydrates and fats) and lots of fruits and veggies as snacks, not letting myself go hungry

 I am not a planner unless I plan to plan.
-About 5 years I committed to my own challenge of taking 30 minutes out of my day to plan, prepare and cook dinners for 30 days.
+About 5 years ago I committed to my own challenge.
+I committed and scheduled 30 minutes out of my day to plan, prepare and cook dinners for 30 days.
 Of course it was struggle and frustrating and times and I wanted to just throw an Amys Burrito in the microwave for 2 months, but because I am motivated by challenges, over the course of 30 days, it become a habit and now I really enjoy it.
 I realized preparing and cooking did not take as long as I thought.
 It started to become my “zen” and it bothers me when I don’t “have time” to do it.
 We all have 24 hours in a day, “having time” means prioritizing how you spend your time

 The first step in mindful meal planning and preparation is prioritizing and scheduling it into your activities of daily living.
-This includes grocery shopping, searching for recipes, learning what does nutrient dense whole foods, fresh vegetables, fruit lean meats and poultry, fish, nuts, beans, seeds seed oils to make it healthy eating.
+This includes grocery shopping, searching for recipes, learning what does nutrient dense whole foods, fresh vegetables, fruit, lean meats and poultry, fish, nuts, beans, seeds seed oils you like, to make it healthy eating.

 Unlike others, I don’t grocery shop and cook for the entire week on the weekends.
 I like to grocery shop about 3 times/week and cook almost everyday.